All Episodes

 Harvard University and UNC resisted it.

-It's saying that we will always have a creditor and debtor race, and therefore you need government agencies and you need private universities to do this tinkering and racial balancing.
+They wanted to have check-the-box racial balancing going on forever, which is really, it's just critical race theory, but with a new veneer, it's saying that we will always have a creditor and debtor race, and therefore you need government agencies and you need private universities to do this tinkering and racial balancing.

 The losers were, of course, Asian Americans.

-The only way you could ever take race into account really is if it's part of a personal life story that is somehow relevant to a person's character and merit.
+The only way you could ever take race into account, really, is if it's part of a personal life story that is somehow relevant to a person's character and merit.

-You it doesn't matter if you're rich, if you have the every door open to you, if you are African American or Hispanic, you get a boost.
+It doesn't matter if you're rich, if you have every door open to you.

-those days are over.
+Those days are over.

 The checkbox is dead and buried.